K999, for last chance dogs!

 3) We will make an appointment for a consultation at your home (lead time may vary but serious aggression cases where there is a high risk of injury will be prioritised where possible).

-5) Shortly after the consultation a written report will be delivered summarising the session and covering all aspects of working with and progressing your dog.
+5) Shortly after the consultation a written report (if requested) will be delivered summarising the session and covering all aspects of working with and progressing your dog.

 6) Follow up sessions are available on request although hopefully only the one session is required.
 Such sessions are charged separately from the initial consultation.